Have a blast with the crew: fun group activities in London to try right now

 Looking to keep a party entertained?
 London’s the host with the most.
 The city is packed with fun things to do, no matter your taste, age, or time preferences.
 Whether you’re seeking a birthday brunch with buddies, a family day out, an after-work bonding session, or an alternative stag/hen do, we’ve just the idea.
 Here’s our countdown to the best group activities in London to enjoy with the whole clan this summer and beyond.

 Ever wanted to be on the 90s TV game show, The Crystal Maze?
 Well, now you can.
 Bring a group and let your game master guide you through challenges of all sorts to win crystals.
-Of course, more crystals means more time in the giant Crystal Dome at the pinnacle.
+Of course, more crystals mean more time in the giant Crystal Dome at the pinnacle.

 Find out more about The Crystal Maze Live Experience